JoniKlinkers/HelpdeskWillem/README.md

 # HelpdeskWillem
-A schoolproject to learn the SCUM method
+A schoolproject to learn the SCRUM method

 Gebruikerstypen:

 0 gebruiker